Ivanka Trump's Move To The White House Raises Questions About Ethics

 But this situation is different because it appears Ivanka will be have an expansive portfolio, not just offer insights.
 She will not be sworn in, nor need Senate approval.

 Her husband, Jared Kushner, also is serving in the administration, but he has official status as a senior adviser who took an oath of office.
-Earlier this year, some critics questioned whether his role violated the anti-nepotism law passed in 1967 to prevent a president from placing a relative in a Cabinet or a federal agency job.
+Earlier this year, some critics questioned whether his role violated the anti-nepotism law passed in 1967 to prevent a president from placing a relative in a Cabinet or federal agency job.

 But that law was challenged when President Bill Clinton named his wife, Hillary Clinton, to lead a task force on health care.
 A federal judge ruled in that case the anti-nepotism law doesn't apply to White House staff jobs.